rasbt/watermark/README.md

   -b, --gitbranch       prints current Git branch
-  -w, --watermark       prints the current version of watermark -iv, --iversions      prints the name/version of all imported modules
+  -w, --watermark       prints the current version of watermark -iv, --iversions      prints the name/version of all imported modules --gpu                 prints GPU information (currently limited to NVIDIA
+                        GPUs), if available
+  -je, --jupyter_env    prints the current Jupyter environment (e.g., Colab,
+                        VS Code)
+  --python_installation
+                        include information about how Python was installed --check_latest        check if the latest packages are installed
 ```

 &nbsp;